oppia/oppia-web-developer-docs/Team-Structure.md

 ## General notes on team structure

 The Oppia team is a distributed team of contributors from all over the world.
 In order to ensure that the project is as stable as possible, we have a number of infrastructure teams devoted to maintaining the health of various aspects of the development workflow.
-We also have project leads who are in charge of specific initiatives or sections of the Oppia project.
+We also have an onboarding team who helps new contributors get started with the project, as well as project leads who are in charge of specific initiatives or sections of the Oppia project.

 This wiki page explains the different teams in Oppia and their composition.